AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/import-export-storage.md

 - <ItemLink id="interface" />s both pull from and push to network storage
 - Terminals both push to and pull from network storage when you insert or take items, or to refill the crafting slots
-- <ItemLink id="storage_bus" />ses don't really push to or pull from storage, they push to or pull from the connected inventory in order to use it as network storage (so really other devices push to or pull from *it*)
+- <ItemLink id="storage_bus" />ses don't really push to or pull from storage, they push to or pull from the connected inventory in order to use it as network storage (so really other devices push to or pull from *them*)

+The actions/events of pushing to and pulling from network storage are important to keep in mind when designing automation and logistics setups.

+# Storage Priority

 Items entering the network will start at the highest priority storage, as their first destination, in the case of two storages have the same priority,